herobd/dessurt/README.md

 Usage: `python run.py -c CHECKPOINT.pth [-i image/path(default ask for path)] [-g gpu#] [-a add=or,change=things=in,config=v] [-S (get saliency map)]`

 It will prompt you for the image path (if not provided) and for the queries.
+You'll have to draw in highlights and masks when prompted.
 Here are some helpful task tokens (start of query).
 Tokens always end with "~" or ">":
 * Read On: `re~text to start from`
 * Read Highlighted: `w0>`
 * Read page: `read_block>`, you can also use `read_block0>` if you want to provide the highlight